dhirajdatascientist/FoodApp/README.md

 1. **🛠️ Creating Tools**: Money is used for important software and hardware, letting me create without limits.
 2. **🌱 Growing Nonstop**: Your help goes into learning and helping our lively, growing community.

-### Where Does the Money Go? 💰

-1. **🛠️ Creating Tools**: Money is used for important software and hardware, letting me create without limits.
-2. **🌱 Growing Nonstop**: Your help goes into learning and helping our lively, growing community.